-The Child First and Always
+The Child First and Always®

 This phrase originated from the Hospital for Sick Children in London, England, where it has been used as a motto since the hospital’s beginning in 1852.
-The hospital’s opening on Valentine’s Day with ten cots marked the beginning of the children’s hospital legacy in the English-speaking world.
+The hospital’s opening on Valentine’s Day with ten cots marked the beginning of children’s hospital legacy in the English-speaking world.
 Dr. Charles West, an obstetrician, spearheaded this effort.
 Previous to that, there were essentially no children’s hospitals, and as a rule, children were not allowed in adult hospitals.
-Consequently, mortality rates for serious illnesses were nearly 100 percent.
+Consequently, mortality rates for serious illnesses in children were nearly 100 percent.

 A hospital specialized for children brings all of its expertise and focus on children’s health, rather than operating as a pediatric appendage in a hospital with an adult focus.
 Not only does this make Primary Children’s a wonderful resource for the community, it makes a statement about how we, as a community, feel about children.

--Joe Horton, former CEO, Primary Children's Medical Center
+-Joe Horton, former CEO, Primary Children's Hospital

-In addition to its historical significance, the phrase, "The Child First and Always" provides a visible, concise statement of our philosophy.
+In addition to its historical significance, the phrase, The Child First and Always® provides a visible, concise statement of our philosophy.
 It informs and reassures those who seek our services, and serves as a daily reminder to employees of our commitment to children.